Kansas City, Here's How To Reserve Your Spot In Line For A COVID-19 Vaccine

 The vaccine won't be available to the general public until late spring to early fall, depending on the number of approved vaccines and state allotments.

 The department recommends the general public useVaccine Finder to find where they can receive the vaccine once it becomes available, though the public can’t use that tool to find a COVID-19 vaccine yet.

-Platte County says it will continue to update its website and social media pages when the vaccine becomes available to the general public.
+Platte County says it will continue to update its website with more vaccine information as the rollout progresses.

 The Cass County Health Department has created a survey to determine individual vaccine eligibility.
 Information from the survey will be used to notify residents when the vaccine becomes available to their tier, with instructions on how to schedule a vaccination appointment.